Augustine Chemparathy | Co-President

 Computer science 2018

-Shannon is a junior interested in the role of technology and design in healthcare.
+Shannon is a senior interested in the role of technology and design in healthcare.
 She is passionate about accessible healthcare and other social issues, and she hopes to learn more about social inequalities in medicine.
-This is her first year on the the SSB team.
+This is her second year on the the SSB team.
 In her free time, Shannon enjoys swimming, visiting record stores, and drinking coffee.